 Paul: Absolutely and they are costs that you do not have with this.
-And what will generally happen is that the developer will then assign a management company, who will take over the management of that.
+And what will generally happen is that the developer will then assign a management company, which will take over the management of that.
 The developer will then commit to an assurance, to the owner, saying, I will give you x-amount of x, per year, for 5 years, usually.
-And the reason it is only 5 years is that rents have increased by 3% to 4% in this market and in 5 years you will want to look at your true reflections, which is probably going to be around 11.5%, and that carries on going for as long as you want.
+And the reason it is only 5 years is that rents have increased by 3% to 4% in this market and in 5 years you will want to look at your true reflections, which is probably going to be around 11.5%, and that carries ongoing for as long as you want.

-Supply and demand (example location, Newcastle-under-Lyme)
+Supply and Demand (Example Location, Newcastle-under-Lyme)

 Paul: Without being too specific, in this particular location, this is the reason we focus on this location, is because there are 3,000 beds in Newcastle-under-Lyme and 2,700 of those are on campus, there are 300 in the town centre, which is growing.
 What we have got, is there are 11,800 students at Keele University, alone.